backstage/backstage/docs/auth/atlassian/provider.md

 - `clientId`: The Key you generated in the developer console.
 - `clientSecret`: The Secret tied to the generated Key.
+- `audience`: (Optional) Specifies the intended recipient of the tokens.
+- `callbackUrl`: (Optional) Must match the redirect URL set in Atlassian OAuth settings
+- `additionalScopes` : (Optional) Additional permissions requested from Atlassian

 **NOTE:** the scopes `offline_access`, `read:jira-work`, and `read:jira-user` are provided by default.